 The larynx and its interaction with the vocal tract is a big area in singing.
 Larynx positioning can shape our instrument in ways that increase resonance and acoustic power, and modern research has seen an amazing benefit to sustainable singing and vocal fold function from increased resonance.
 The extrinsic muscles can lift and lower the larynx and change the shape of the spaces above the vocal folds.
 This makes them fairly crucial in shaping the vocal tract, capturing resonance and shaping tone, so to say that no external muscle activity should be used is incorrect.

 We want them to be flexible and well managed without excessive levels of tension, but not disengaged.
 That would be a very boring sound!
 Instead, if we use higher levels of external muscle activity to shape our sound (to scream, for example) then that’s not a problem as long as we can return back to normal afterwards.
 We also don’t want those external muscles to inhibit vocal fold function, like pitch raising, either.
 Karin Titze-Cox (Episode 45)

-Check out these and other The Naked Vocalist podcasts: CLICK HERE
+The Naked Vocalist podcasts: CLICK HERE